Tyler-g-hudson/image-sandbox/README.md

 **--tag:** The part of the image tag that follows the prefix.
 Default is "env-dev".
 **--base:** The base image.
 Recommended to base this image on the init image or some image created from it.
 **--env-file:** The path to the development environment specfile.
 WIGWAM supports regular requirements.txt files, environment.yml files, and lockfiles.
 Defaults to 'spec-file.txt".
-**--no-cache:** Using this option causes the docker images to build with no cached steps.
+**--no-cache:** Using this option causes the Docker images to build with no cached steps.
 This may run slower, but can aid in debugging.

 ## Clone & Insert: Repository Clone/Install Commands

 This step of the build takes one of two forms - either acquiring a git repository's head and placing it onto an image, or placing a copy of your local repository on the image.
 There are two different commands to handle these cases: Clone and Insert.

-### Clone: Clone a Git repository onto a docker image
+### Clone: Clone a Git repository onto a Docker image

     python -m wigwam clone
         --tag (-t) TAG